andela-bkanyolo/Flyght/README.md

 ## Local Set Up

-  To get started with this application locally, you''ll need the following technologies:
+  To get started with this application locally, you'll need the following technologies:

   * Ruby
   * Git